raskchanky/lulz/README.md

 # Lulz

 This is not to be taken seriously.
 Yay.
+Again.

 ## License